racket/racket/racket/src/io/README.txt

-This package implements the port, path, encoding, printing, and formatting layer.
-It can be run in a host Racket with `make demo`, but it's meant to be compiled for use in Racket on Chez Scheme; see "../cs/README.txt".
+This directory implements the port, path, encoding, printing, and formatting layer.
+It can be run in a host Racket with `make demo`, which is useful for development and debugging, but it's meant to be compiled for use in Racket on Chez Scheme; see "../cs/README.txt".

 Core error support must be provided as a more primitive layer, including the exception structures and error functions that do not